-This appliance may be installed in any room in a home except bedrooms or bathrooms - or areas where large amounts of steam are likely to be generated.
+This appliance may be installed in any room in a home except bathrooms - or areas where large amounts of steam are likely to be generated.
+This appliance is approved for installation into a bedroom.

 It should be noted that heaters create warm air currents.
 These currents move heat to wall surfaces next to the heater.
 Installing the heater next to vinyl or cloth wall coverings or operating the heater where impurities in the air (such as tobacco smoke or candle smoke) exist, may discolor walls.